 Hi, I'm Genie Stryker.
 I live in Norfolk (Ocean View, specifically) with our three cats (Emily, Tobias, and Maya), our Rottweiler mutt Mollie, and our hound mutt Dante.

 In 2009, I birthed an amazing son Ian Jacob.
-He is 7, the size of an 11 year old, with the smarts of a 9 year old.
+He is 8, the size of an 12 year old, with the smarts of a 10 year old, the maturity of a 6 year old, and the wisdom of an old monk.
 It's an adventure.

 In 2007, I married Rich.
 In 2012, he was diagnosed with an extremely rare form of abdominal cancer - pseudomyxoma peretonei or PMP.
 He had two major surgeries as well as immunotherapy at the Sarah Cannon Cancer Center in Nashville.
 He died at home on February 20, 2017 after a month of hospice.
 I'm a stronger, better person now than I was before cancer.
 Also, I would not wish any of what we went through on anyone.